eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

 Without further ado, the main results are shown below.
-Afterwards, I make some general observations on the benchmarks, and finally (for the readers who care or want to contribute) I describe my experimental setup and directions for further work.
+Afterwards, I make some general observations on the benchmarks, and finally (for the readers who care or want to contribute) I describe various shortcomeings of my experimental setup (which, if I were more optimistic, I would call "directions for further work").

 ### Tuning Times

-This tabulates the tuning time, in seconds, of each mass matrix adaptation method for each model.
+This tabulates the tuning time, in seconds, of each adaptation method for each model.

 |            |**`mvnormal`**|**`lrnormal`**|**`stoch_vol`**|**`gp`**|**`eight`**|**`baseball`**
 |:-----------|-------------:|-------------:|--------------:|-------:|----------:|------------:|